Lead an emergency control organisation

 Training and assessment arrangements:

-This accredited course is delivered in one four (4) hour session or one two (2) hour upgrade session, which provides successful participants with the knowledge and skills to confidently develop risk minimisation & management strategies and be able to respond to emergencies in your workplace and carry out safe evacuation.
+This accredited course is delivered in one six (6) hour session, which provides successful participants with the knowledge and skills to confidently develop risk minimisation & management strategies and be able to lead emergencies in your workplace and carry out safe evacuation.

 The course is conducted in English with training delivered face to face, either on site or at our training rooms, at a time to suit the facility or the majority of the participants.
 The course includes audio visual and written materials, and industry and individual participants are encouraged to include policies, procedures and documentation from their workplace, to better contextualise their learning.